Skip to main content

 Biography

-Sir John Coode (1816-1892) born in Cornwall, England, was a civil engineer and worked on many harbours around the world, including those in England, Australia, Table Bay in South Africa, Colombo, and the Suez Canal.
-Sir William Matthews (1844-1922) also of Cornwall, was a civil engineer who also worked on international harbours and docks, including Singapore, Malta, and Dover.
-Matthews was chief assistant to John Coode and after Coode’s death, Matthews became a partner in the firm with Coode’s son, John Charles Coode.
+John Coode (1816-1892) born in Cornwall, England, a civil engineer who worked on many harbours around the world, including those in England, Australia, Table Bay in South Africa, Colombo, and the Suez Canal.
+William Matthews (1844-1922), Cornwall, a civil engineer who worked on international harbours and docks, including Singapore, Malta, and Dover.

 The firm was employed in 1906 by the Lyttelton Harbour Board for the scheme to construct a canal through to Christchurch.
 The proposed ship canal was to come through Woolston and set up a harbour not far from the railway station on Moorhouse Avenue.
 The canal never eventuated.